|

 most popular Buck Owens—related attraction is a lifelike piece of

 country memorabilia known as Buck Owens himself.
+Every Friday and

 Saturday night, the former Hee Haw cohost draws throngs to